Preparedness Bulletins

 Arctic Freeze & Winter Storms

-Updated 2021.
-Before the heavy snow warnings are broadcast and the frigid blasts of arctic weather arrive, it’s important to prepare your facility and your employees.
+Before heavy snow warnings are broadcast and the frigid blasts of arctic weather arrive, it’s important to prepare your facility and your employees.
 Preparations before the severe weather can save costly damage to equipment and facilities and maintain important fire and life safety systems.
 Plans should also include actions to be taken if power or other utilities are interrupted.